 Are you looking for the best tree identification apps for your phone?
 Here is a list of mobile apps that can help you quickly recognize various species of trees.

 If you already have one of those apps installed on your phone, don’t rush to uninstall it if your only requirement is to identify trees.
-All of the apps I’ve included in that list were able to identify a plant by taking a photo of a specific part of it, such as leaves, flowers, fruits, etc. Consequently, most of these apps will also be able to correctly recognize various species of trees if they have enough particularities.
+All of the apps I’ve included in that list were able to identify a plant by taking a photo of a specific part of it, such as leaves, flowers, fruits, etc. Consequently, most of these apps will also correctly recognize tree varieties if they have enough particularities.

 |1||PlantNet Plant Identification||Android/iOS|